cardano-scaling/website/monthly/2024-07-monthly.md

 This month we finally finished the implementation of the [Incremental decommit #1057](https://github.com/cardano-scaling/hydra/issues/1057) feature.

-As one can tell from the feature description on Github, the number of comments and linked pull requests, this was by far not a trivial change.
+As one can tell from the feature description on GitHub, the number of comments and linked pull requests, this was by far not a trivial change.

 Last month we wrote about why versioning the `open` state on-chain is needed and